Simonlie0302/Prosjekt1-Inventory/README.md

 <h3 align="Left">Why I decided to use Firebase RealtimeDatabase</h3>
 After reasearching the topic of realtime vs firestore i decided to use realtime database as my backend.
 The reasoning being that i wanted to try both and because i have experience with firestore I wanted to try realtime.
 Every article I read pointed me toward the functionality of realtime database and because the project description only mentioned firebase backend and not firestore, I decided to try it out.

+<h3 align="Left">Branches</h3>
+Every branch is named with function and then the specific task (functionality/task).
+I decided to not delete any branches after merging on the basis that it is easier to view the progress of each branch without having to go into history.
 <h3 align="Left">Unit testing</h3>
 I have used unit testing to create and transform data by checking for the expected format and further checked for correct data in different cases by asserting into my data classes.